 - A contractual commitment to report statutory information

-- You having provided us with your consent to the disclosure of your data
+- You having provided us with your consent to disclose your information

 - Where we are required to do so by law